-I began my career as a high-school Mathematics teacher in Vancouver, Canada, upon earning a BA in Mathematics (First Class Honours) and BEd (Secondary Mathematics) at the The University of British Columbia, where I later obtained a MEd in Curriculum and Instruction.
+I began my career as a high-school Mathematics teacher in Vancouver, Canada upon completing a BA in Mathematics (First Class Honours) and BEd in Secondary Mathematics Education at the The University of British Columbia, where I also obtained a MEd in Curriculum and Instruction.
 My passion towards mathematics education continued to motivate me to further my studies in this area.
 After obtaining my MEd in Curriculum and Instruction at The University of British Columbia, I earned a PhD in Mathematics Education at Simon Fraser University and later served briefly as a SSHRC post-doctoral fellow at University of Calgary.
-Currently, I am an Assistant Professor in the Department of Curriculum and Instruction at The Chinese University of Hong Kong.
+Currently, I serve as an Assistant Professor in the Department of Curriculum and Instruction at The Chinese University of Hong Kong.
 Since 2018, I have been serving as Deputy Programme Coordinator for the Bachelor of Education in Mathematics and Mathematics Education (BMED) Programme.
 I serve as a member of the Editorial Board for the Journal of Mathematical Behavior (Elsevier), Journal of Educational Computing Research (Sage), and Digital Experience in Mathematics Education (Springer), and Journal for STEM Education Research (Springer).

 - Principal Investigator (2019-Present).
 The Effects of Implementing a ‘Learning as Making’ Pedagogy on School Mathematics Learning: Primary Students’ Inquiry-based Making with 3D Printing Pens.
 Funded by Research Grant Council (Hong Kong), Early Career Scheme ($499,381 HKD).